-The Transpersonal Counseling program offers rigorous and personally transformative programs that cultivate learning through focused self-exploration, contemplative practice, individual support, small class size, and experiential activities.
-This three-year full-time program is composed of four key elements: transpersonal and contemplative orientation; theoretical, experiential, and clinical training courses; the counseling experiential; and the internship.
+The Transpersonal Counseling track of the MA Clinical Mental Health Counseling program offers three rigorous and personally transformative concentrations that cultivate learning through focused self-exploration, contemplative practice, individual support, small class size, and experiential activities.
+This three-year full-time track is composed of four key elements: transpersonal and contemplative orientation; theoretical, experiential, and clinical training courses; the counseling experiential; and the internship.

 Transpersonal and contemplative courses survey the interplay between psychology and spiritual paths, provide training in moment-to-moment awareness, offer opportunities for the development of compassion, and introduce various body awareness disciplines.
 Students maintain a contemplative practice throughout the program.

 Theoretical, experiential, and clinical training courses offer various views of psychology, counseling, and healing.
 Clinical courses include participation in group process and skills courses emphasizing personal and professional development.

 The counseling experiential requires participation in a counseling relationship, with documentation of a minimum of thirty one-hour sessions with a qualified psychotherapist.

 Because of the professional nature of our training programs for licensure, students are evaluated on an ongoing basis to assess their readiness for practicum, internship, and progression in the overall program.
 Based on these assessments, the school may deny a student permission to continue in the program.
 Although grades are one indication of progress, other criteria for evaluation include how a student interacts with peers, faculty, and administration, as well as how a student handles ongoing situations and feedback during the program.